 Technical Specifications

-The standard HMMWV measures 15 feet long, 7.1 feet wide, and varies in height by configuration.
-Curb weight ranges from 5,200 to 7,700 pounds depending on armor and equipment.
-The 6.2L or 6.5L Detroit Diesel V8 engine provides 150-190 horsepower, enabling a top speed of 70 mph and a range of 350 miles.
+Probably should have led with this section, honestly.
+Standard HMMWV measures 15 feet long, 7.1 feet wide.
+Weight ranges from 5,200 to 7,700 pounds depending on what’s bolted to it.
+The 6.2L or 6.5L Detroit Diesel V8 makes 150-190 horsepower, pushing it to 70 mph with a 350-mile range.

 Variants and Configurations